-Martins Paparinskis, LLB (University of Latvia), MJur (Dist, Clifford Chance Prize), MPhil (Dist), DPhil, MA (Oxon), is a Junior Research Fellow at Merton College.
-He was recently a Hauser Research Scholar at the New York University (2009-2010), and before that tutored as a Graduate Teaching Assistant in Oxford.
+Martins Paparinskis, LLB (University of Latvia), MJur (Dist, Clifford Chance Prize), MPhil (Dist), DPhil, MA (Oxon), recently left his position as a Junior Research Fellow at Merton College to become a lecturer in the Faculty of Laws at University College London.
+Previously he spent his time as a Hauser Research Scholar at New York University (2009-2010), and before that tutored as a Graduate Teaching Assistant in Oxford.
 Martins has varied research interests in the field of general international law.
 His recent and forthcoming publications mainly address the place of investment protection law and international economic law in the international legal order, including in the International Minimum Standard and Fair and Equitable Treatment (Oxford University Press, Oxford 2012).

 Sarah Poynting earned double first honours in English and Drama for her B.A. at London University and earned her M.Phil. and D.Phil. degrees in English from Oxford.
 Her edition of Walter Montague's The Shepherds Paradise was published by the Malone Society in 1997.
 She has held a lectureship at Lady Margaret Hall, where she taught Shakespeare and Renaissance literature, and has also taught at Mansfield and Wadham colleges.
 She is currently a Research Fellow at Keele University.